rucio/jupyterlab-extension/test_env/README.md

 git checkout 32.8.0
 ```

+### Change the extension configuration

+The Rucio jupyterlab extension is written in the `juptyer_notebook_config.json` file.
+Make changes to it if needed before launching the cluster.

+The extension is working on `replica` mode, you can change the configuration
+to use the `download` mode.

-## Start/stop the development cluster
+## Managing the development cluster

 ### Start the cluster

 Execute the `run_test_env.sh` script to launch a development cluster.

 This script will also create a temporary folder in `$TMP` (`/tmp/rucio_xrd1`) that will be shared between
-the XRD1 RSE and the jupyterlab container to test the extension in replica mode.
+the XRD1 RSE and the jupyterlab container to test the extension in `replica` mode.

 The script also runs the tests to create some dummy data.
 If the temporary folder already exists,
 it is assumed that the dummy data was already created and this step is skipped.